pglen/comlin64/README.md

 #   ComLin64 Community Linux Boot-able USB

-## This is the successor of the ComLin32 project, but for 64 bit computers.
+## This is the successor of the ComLin32 project for 64 bit PCs.

 ### Code in motion, nothing much usable.